grave-dancer/gravekeeper/README.md

-# gravestone10
+# gravekeeper10

-GraveStone's firmware is written in C++ for the MSP430FR59XX series MCU's.
+Gravekeeper10's firmware is written in C++ for the MSP430FR59XX series MCU's.

 =====================================================================================